MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 *Release date: June 22nd, 2021*

+- You can now configure how many solutions they want returned from a solver run (see "Returning multiple solutions" [section](https://docs.microsoft.com/en-us/azure/quantum/optimization-usage-problem-apply-solver-to-optimization))
 - A new NuGet package Microsoft.Quantum.AutoSubstitution, which when added to a Q# project, allows the user to annotate operations with the SubstitutableOnTarget(AltOp, Sim) attribute.
 It will then call AltOp instead of the annotated operation, whenever it is executed using Sim.
 - Integration with Azure-Identity provides more mechanisms to authenticate with Azure.
 - In the[package name], the SKUs return a Restricted Access URL so you can to know more/apply for a restricted access SKU.